jonasismoe/flask-blog/README.md

 # flask-blog
-Simple Blog Made Using Python Using Flask and MySQL.
+Simple Blog Made With Python Using Flask and MySQL.